Drinking culture in Medieval Europe, and around the world at about the same era

 Although the Middle Ages were not exactly the period of regression for other civilisations that were flourishing outside Europe, we shall consider the history of alcohol in all civilisations that were concurrent to the European Middle Ages.

-Middle Ages in Europe saw the rise of distilled brandy along with wine and beer, and although its not entirely true that people in Middle Ages Europe drank only beer because water was very contaminated, loaded with bacteria and was simply not fit to drink, its not entirely true, since there is evidence of water drinking in medieval records.
+Middle Ages in Europe saw the rise of distilled brandy along with wine and beer, and although it?s not entirely true that people in Middle Ages Europe drank only beer because water was very contaminated, loaded with bacteria and was simply not fit to drink, it?s not entirely true, since there is evidence of water drinking in medieval records.
 And water was ranked along with beer as a preferred beverage, and was preferred over beer.
 Which again tells us that beer was almost as important as beer, and water was considered a prized beverage, which would mean, clean water was not easily available.

 This probably was true in cities and towns and records of drinking water from streams or in far flung villages, tell us that clean water was available in rural Europe and the streams and lakes were source of clean water, which was not the case in the cities, although evidence of water ducts bringing water into London is available, it is more or less clear that although beer never replaced water entirely, but clean drinking water was not easily available always either.